 It's a travesty that despite the information shared above being publicly available since time immemorial, companies like Zepto are still at it by selling at negative gross margins.
 My friend recently ordered chocolates and chips worth Rs.
 110, for 55 bucks.
 And the parcel was delivered in a neat handbag worth at least INR 9 (at scale).
 While people laugh, this should be criminal.
 Because while these startups may or may not have a future, they'll end up killing the SMBs which are the backbone of this country.

 What's the fault of your neighbourhood Kirana store?
 One day he wakes up and he sees these idiots splurging money and selling things at a loss.
 What's he supposed to do about it?
 He knows it doesn't make sense, and he's right.
 But what can he do except for waiting it out?
 He can wait and hope that the madness stops somehow.
 But what if these deep pocketed guys go on for years?
 He'll have to shut down his shop.
 And mind you, that'll not be a tragedy just for him.
 It'll be a tragedy for the consumers, the community and the country.
-85% of employment (even in US), still comes from SMBs.
+About 50% of employment (even in US), still comes from SMBs.
 And selling at negative gross margins to unfairly kill SMBs like this should be deemed criminal, in my opinion.
 The CCI needs to step up its game.

 Another travesty is that none of the information shared above is honestly "new".
 Anyone who's ever lived a normal life will understand.
 Also, studying things like population density, per capita income, basics of Operations Research, etc. and imagining their effect on people's buying patterns and a company's efficiency, isn't heavy science either.
 It's common sense.
 But when people who've never stepped outside their metropolitan offices (and metropolitan homes) suddenly acquire the power to decide on a country's startup ecosystem, this is what happens.